-With the arrival of Internet of Things (IoT) and the predicted surge in the number of connected devices, multi-access edge computing (MEC) has become increasingly necessary.
-MEC is a network architecture that brings real-time, high-bandwidth, low-latency access to the edge of the network.
-By bringing compute power to the network edge and to the end user, latency is decreased and network speed is increased.
+With the arrival of the Internet of Things (IoT) and the predicted surge in the number of connected devices, edge computing (previously labeled as multi-access edge computing or MEC) has become increasingly necessary.
+Edge computing is a network architecture that brings real-time, high-bandwidth, low-latency access to the edge of the network.
+By bringing computing power to the network edge and to the end user, latency is decreased and network speed is increased.

 Low latency and reliability are requisites for most IoT applications.
 The term IoT represents all the devices that are connected to the Internet and can communicate with other connected devices through wireless networks and embedded sensors.
 Research from Siemen indicates that 26 billion of these devices will be in use by 2020.